sanngh/skincancer/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

-## Conclusions
+## Conclusions with 20 epochs
-- Conclusion 1 : Model has initial accuracy is 87% and validation is 78%
+- Conclusion 1 : Model has initial accuracy is 89.51% and validation is 82.77%
-- Conclusion 2 Validation loss is
+- Conclusion 2 Validation loss is 0.6037
 - Conclusion 3 Model was overfit, so data_augmentation
 - Conclusion 4 rebalance was found and up scaling is used
-- Conclusion 5 final accuracy is
+- Conclusion 5 final accuracy is 0.8040 and validation is 0.7661

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->